Astiliano/stranger_danger/slack_message_spam_bot/README.md

    ```
    - Keys are case-insensitive when you reference them in Slack (`@SlackAdder add … default`).
    - Channel entries can be `#names`, raw IDs (`C…`/`G…`), or a mix.
+   - Keep the JSON valid; comments or trailing commas will cause the bot to stop with a clear error.
+   - You can attach UTF-8 text files to `add` commands; tokens inside are treated as additional channel IDs/names or group keys.

 ## Run the Bot

 1. In Command Prompt or PowerShell, change into the project directory.
 2. Run: `python vevn_bot_run.py`
    - The script ensures `.env` is populated, creates/updates the `slack_adder_env` virtual environment, installs packages from `requirements.txt`, and launches the bot.
+   - Startup prints a system check (API tokens, scopes, bot identity, channel_groups.json status).
 3. Keep the process running.
 Mention the bot inside Slack to run commands from any standard workspace channel:
    - `@SlackAdder list` ➜ lists all channel groups with descriptions.
    - `@SlackAdder add @TargetBot customers #extra-channel` ➜ invites `@TargetBot` to all resolved channels (shared/external channels are allowed as invite targets).
+      - Attach UTF-8 text files to supply additional channel/group tokens (whitespace-separated).
    - `@SlackAdder help` ➜ prints usage details.
    - Only full workspace members can trigger commands; guests and DMs/shared channels are ignored for command invocation.
 Replies appear as threaded responses to keep channels tidy.